lucky-wolf/DW2-XL/README.md

 - Upgraded super armor to have ion sheath properties

 ### v1.2.1
-- Normalized all hyperdrives to increase speed of hyperdrives in general (starting above base Gerax)
+- Normalized all hyperdrives to increase speed of hyperdrives in general (starting above base Sojourn)
-  - Gerax/Torrent gives incremental improvement in all areas for higher research cost overall
+  - Sojourn/Torrent gives incremental improvement in all areas for higher research cost overall
-  - Kaldos offers the quickest init & recharge times plus best accuracy, but with limited range and 2nd worst efficiency
+  - Snap offers the quickest init & recharge times plus best accuracy, but with limited range and 2nd worst efficiency
-  - Equinox offers the highest speeds, but with the worst efficiency and poor accuracy
+  - Hyperstream offers the highest speeds, but with the worst efficiency and poor accuracy
-  - Calista-Dal offers the longest ranged jumps combined with highly efficient engines and good accuracy, but with somewhat reduced speed and poorest initialize and recharge times
+  - Austere offers the longest ranged jumps combined with highly efficient engines and good accuracy, but with somewhat reduced speed and poorest initialize and recharge times
 - Super Drives (Flux) now have respectable vector thrust
 - +5 Energy to Ftr Reactors (were a bit anemic)